mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/runtime-security.md

 These options make it possible to apply identity propagation.

-## 10 What Kind of Encryption Is Available in My Mendix Application?
+## 10 What Kind of Encryption Is Available in My Mendix App?

 Besides the default encryption at rest and in transit, users are able to implement column encryption or uploaded file encryption.
 Column and uploaded file encryption are supported out of the box via the [Encryption](https://appstore.home.mendix.com/link/app/1011/) module from the Mendix App Store using AES encryption.